-Assuming you have working Slackware system, head to VirtualBox for Linux Hosts and choose
+Assuming you have a working Slackware system, head to VirtualBox for Linux Hosts and choose

 All distributions (built on EL5 and therefore do not require recent system libraries), AMD64 version.

-After you downloaded installer, first take some preparation steps:
+After you downloaded the installer, first take some preparation steps:

 - Make sure you have installed kernel source (located in /usr/src/linux-X.X.X, where X.X.X is your running kernel version).